What is Linux VPS Hosting?

-More well-known as a desktop version of Linux, Ubuntu nonetheless does well in web hosting environments as well.
+More well-known as a desktop version of Linux, Ubuntu nonetheless does well in a virtual server environments as well.
 Its high popularity makes it easy to get support and also means many users will be familiar with how it behaves.

 - Easily kept up to date

 - Excellent community support

 - Learning curve might be steep for some

 OpenSUSE is not the same as the enterprise version of SUSE Linux.
 It was designed to be useful for server administrators, which explains why technically, it will do well as a web server platform.
 However, compared to others like CentOS and Debian, it lacks strong community backing that is crucial for Linux VPS hosting users.